moderation-api/sdk-php/README.md

-# Moderation API PHP API library
+# Moderation API PHP library

 > [!NOTE]
 > The Moderation API PHP API Library is currently in **beta** and we're excited for you to experiment with it!